CylonicRaider/deployer/README.md

     of passing arguments.
  3. The server replies with a line consisting of:
       - `OK`: The script was found and will run immediately.
       - `OK WAIT`: The script was found, but is already running.
-This request will either run later or not at all if another client requests it before the instance running in the background finishes. **Note** that the client cannot determine whether the script has not run at all or just produced no output.
+The script will run for this request either later or not at all if another client requests it before the instance running in the background finishes.
+        **Note** that the client cannot determine whether the script has not run at all or just produced no output.
       - `ERROR <message>`: Some stage of preparing to run the script failed;
         the `<message>` contains a short explanation of the error.
  4. If the script actually runs, the server relays any output (both standard output and standard error) from the script to the client and any data received from the client to the script's standard input.
- 5. Once the script finishes running `deployer` shuts down the corresponding half of the connection to let the client know the script is done.
-As the script may close its standard output otherwise, still sending data may or may not make sense.
+ 5. Once the script finishes running, `deployer` shuts down the corresponding half of the connection to let the client know the script is done.
+As the script might close its standard output otherwise, sending more data to it may or may not make sense.
  6. Finally, the client closes the connection.

 The protocol is very simple; the following one-liner